Why is my epoxy resin hot and smoking?

 If you found this post you probably had this experience!
 You look over and see your epoxy resin smoking or maybe your mixing cup melted.
 When you mix Part A (resin) and Part B (hardener) together new chemical bonds begin to form causing an epoxy exothermic reaction.
 Energy is released in the form of heat as the mixture catalyzes.

 Often the term “exotherm” is used when epoxy gets very hot, bubbles, smokes or cracks, however exotherm isn’t just a bad side effect.
 Exotherm is an integral part of epoxy resin chemistry and some heat or exotherm is required for the mixture to solidify and properly cure.
 With that said, epoxy resin is temperature and volume sensitive.
 So the higher the ambient air temperature and volume of epoxy used; directly corresponds to the amount of heat generated.
-To solve this problem we developed MAS Deep Pour that can be applied 1” thick!
+To solve this problem we developed MAS Deep Pour that can be applied 1 inch thick!
+We also developed MAS Deep Pour X, which can be poured 2 inches thick.

 - The layer is too thick